Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian.md

   />
 </div>

-> **Disclaimer** This analysis of Kim Kardashian's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Kim Kardashian.
+> **Disclaimer** This analysis of Kim Kardashian's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Kim.

 <p class="firstLetter">You know her.
 The social media mogul, the beauty entrepreneur, and—perhaps surprisingly to some—the budding lawyer.</p>